Skip to main content

 Consider the implications of this data in aggregate.
 Information about sleep patterns, stress levels, menstrual cycles, and sexual activity can paint a detailed picture of a person’s health status.
 This information could be used to make inferences about fertility, the presence of chronic illness, or mental health conditions.

 Such inferences could have future consequences for life insurance eligibility, targeted advertising that preys on health anxieties, or even employment discrimination.
 The overturning of Roe v.
 Wade brought a sharp focus to the potential risks of period tracking data, highlighting how information collected for personal wellness could be used in legal contexts.
-Your is a blueprint of your vitality, your vulnerabilities, and your potential.
+Your hormonal data is a blueprint of your vitality, your vulnerabilities, and your potential.
 Protecting it is synonymous with protecting your future autonomy.

 Intermediate